cosmicBboy/cosmicBboy.github.io/_posts/2017-12-31-a-humans-guide-to-algorithmic-bias.md

 Quite honestly, the "dark side" and "light side" is itself a simple binary classification system that is often too simplistic to apply to real-world situations.
-So, as any experienced ethicist can tell you, I think the best we can do is to continue to ask the right questions and try to act accordingly.
+So, as any experienced ethicist can tell you, I think the best we can do is to continue to ask the right questions, come up with a necessarily incomplete but constantly evolving set of answers, and try to act accordingly.

 # Question the System